mark0203/ta_docs/CYPRESS/Cypress_Typescript_empty_framework/Typescript.md

   "include": ["**/*.ts"]
 }
 ```
+> **Note**
+> You may have to restart your IDE's TypeScript server if the setup above
+> does not appear to work.
+For example:
+>
+> VS Code (within a .ts or .js file):
+>
+> Open the command palette (Mac: cmd+shift+p, Windows: ctrl+shift+p)
+> Type "restart ts" and select the "TypeScript: Restart TS server." option
+> If that does not work, try restarting the IDE.

 * Rename the e2e spec from `*.cy.js` to `*.cy.ts`
 * Rename the support files to `*.ts` files